Install via Homebrew

 -f, --force | stop, restart | Force immediate shutdown without graceful stop |

-Connect to an instance via SSH.
-The CLI uses the system ssh binary and auto-detects the SSH user from the instance's OS template.
-If key-based auth fails and the instance has a default password, it automatically retries with sshpass.
+Connect to an instance via SSH using the system ssh binary.
+The SSH user is auto-detected from the OS template.
+If key-based auth fails and the instance has a default password, the CLI automatically retries using sshpass.

 # SSH with auto-detected user